 - Inherited processes, which you can customize and that inherit definitions from the system process from which they were created.
 System processes are owned and updated periodically by Microsoft.
-Any updates made to a system process will automatically update your inherited process.
+Any updates made to a system process automatically updates your inherited process.

 In addition, all processes are shared.
 That is, one or more projects can use a single process.
 Instead of customizing a single project, you customize a process.
 Changes made to the process automatically update all projects that use that process.